Noct-GIT/VolScroll/README.md

-#Please check out my other app:
+## Please check out my other app

-#PlayFolder - Plays a folder of content all with one unified tracking bar destinguished by unique colors.
+## PlayFolder - Plays a folder of content all with one unified tracking bar destinguished by unique colors.

 https://github.com/Noct-GIT/PlayFolder/tree/main